 Remember that backup is not the goal.
 It is merely a means to accomplish your goal, which is protecting your data.
 The most common backup types used are as follows:

-Differential Backup: Similar to the incremental type, this backup will copy all changed data from a previous episode but every time it runs, it continues to copy all the data changed since the stated previous full backup.
+Differential Backup: Similar to an incremental type, this backup will copy all changed data from a previous episode but every time it runs, it continues to copy all the data changed since the stated previous full backup.

 Storing a copy of your data on a separate medium is necessary to prevent corruption or loss.
-The additional medium could be as simple as a USB stick or external drive, or more substantial, like a tape drive, disk storage medium or cloud storage container.
+The additional medium could be as simple as a USB stick or external drive, or more substantial, like a tape drive, disk storage medium, or cloud storage container.
 You could either put the alternate medium in the same location as your primary data or store it remotely.
-If you are situated in an area with a high possibility of weather-related events, using a remote location is justified.
+If you are situated in an area with a high possibility of weather-related events using a remote location is justified.

-For best results, make your backup copies on a regular and consistent basis to minimise the amount of data lost between backups.
+For best results, make your backup copies on a regular and consistent basis to minimize the amount of data lost between backups.
 This means that the more time that passes between your backup copies, the more potential for data loss you face when recovering from a failure.
 So do not wait months to make your backup copies.
 Also, retaining multiple copies of your data provides you with the flexibility and insurance to restore your systems to a point in time that was not affected by malicious attacks or data corruption.

-Disaster recovery is essential in designing strategies that can help your business to quickly restore its hardware, applications and data for business continuity.
+Disaster recovery is essential in designing strategies that can help your business to quickly restore its hardware, application, and data for business continuity.
 It is sometimes considered a subset of business continuity.
 Designing a proper disaster recovery plan requires the preparation of an in-depth business impact and risk assessment analysis.
-These steps aid in the identification of the specific IT services that can support the crucial business activities of your organisation.
+These steps aid in the identification of the specific IT services that can support the crucial business activities of your organization.
 They also help to set out the recovery time objectives and recovery point objectives.

 Disaster recovery measures can fall into three classifications as follows: